Trusted Garmin Rumours, Leaks, Insights & dates for all new models plus Apple, Coros, Polar, Suunto, Wahoo

 • August 2024: Pixel 3, 41mm and 45mm

-Interestingly, it seems that Google has been working very diligently over the last year and the next set of Pixel firmware on Pixel 3 looks highly polished and broadly in line with the running, recovery and sleep features on the Apple Watch.
+Interestingly, Google seems to have been working very diligently over the last year, and the next set of Pixel firmware on Pixel 3 looks highly polished and broadly in line with the running, recovery, and sleep features on the Apple Watch.

 Samsung

-• plus a smart ring tied to Samsung phones.
+• Plus, there is a smart ring tied to Samsung phones.
 They want to bind you into a one-brand ecosystem.

-2024 again sees the sports tech brands & products at an interesting juncture.
+2024 again sees the sports tech brands & products at an exciting juncture.

-The era of companies easily adopting technological leaps for continuously expanding global markets has ended.
+The era of companies quickly adopting technological leaps to expand global markets has ended.
 Significant advancements are now challenging to achieve, and the certainty of ongoing economic growth in Europe is no longer guaranteed.

 • Garmin has filled all the main product niches.
 Looking at geographical expansion, can a US-Taiwan-based company improve market share in markets like China?
 Probably not.

-• Polar still has no running track mode and once admitted it can’t compete in triathlon.
-Its web platform and app may get a makeover, the first hints at that come as Flow Sync has entered sunsetting.
-Wear OS is an unlikely possibility.
+• Polar still has no running track mode, and once admitted, it can’t compete in triathlon.
+Its web platform and app may get a makeover, but the first hint came as Flow Sync has entered sunsetting and in September 2024, Polar switched the web version of Flow to a beta it had trialled for several months.
+A return to Wear OS is an unlikely possibility.

-• Suunto seems to be moving in many of the right directions – aesthetics, price and on-watch apps.
-Its Chinese owners can likely make the Suunto brand sell more in Asian markets and hence have more confidence to expand the brand offering beyond what we currently see with Haylou (part of the same group).
-It will need more than 3rd party watch faces from its app store or a Wear OS model to become a key player.
+• Suunto seems to be moving in many right directions—aesthetics, price, and on-watch apps.
+Its Chinese owners can likely make the Suunto brand sell more in Asian markets and hence have more confidence in expanding the brand beyond what we currently see with Haylou (part of the same group).
+It will need more than third-party watch faces from its app store or a Wear OS model to become a key player.

 Suunto’s other products

 • Coros has done very well in the last few years but faces the dilemma of incorporating competitively priced modern hardware at its chosen price points.
-I don’t see it making much profit from Vertix/Apex; so it’s a small company that makes its profit in the volume game with Pace 3/4.
-That volume game requires noticeably lower prices than Garmin and it requires Garmin not to care too much about what Coros does…or Garmin will crush it (FR165).
-Coros risks disaster if it makes one key mistake with its limited range of products – DURA’s launch indicates that the company can perfectly self-implode without any help, but will be OK for now.
+I don’t see it making much profit from Vertix/Apex, so it’s a small company that makes a profit in the volume game with Pace 3/4.
+That volume game requires noticeably lower prices than Garmin, and it requires Garmin not to care too much about what Coros does…or Garmin will crush it (FR165).
+Coros risks disaster if it makes one fundamental mistake with its limited range of products.
+For example, DURA’s faltering launch indicates that the company can self-implode without help, but it will be OK for now as Dura’s fundamental concept is sound.

-• Wahoo has many technological ways forward for its excellent product range but the indoor bike training market must not be the cash generator it once was.
-There’s probably little scope for Kickr Move 2 to be any different to the current model, the company is refocusing its online training services, and competition is hot at the lower end of the trainer market.
-So can Wahoo make a financial go of 2 new bike computers and a treadmill over 2024/25?
+• Wahoo has many technological ways forward for its excellent product range, but the indoor bike training market must not be the cash generator it once was.
+There’s probably little scope for Kickr Move 2 to differ from the current model.
+The company is refocusing its online training services, and competition is hot at the lower end of the trainer market.
+So, can Wahoo make a financial go of two new bike computers and a treadmill over 2024/25?
 IDK.
 It won’t be easy.

-• Smaller companies like Sigma, Bryton, igSport and Magene will continue to innovate as they catch up technologically but I can’t see any of them making much progress in their market shares in Western Europe or North America.
+• Smaller companies like Sigma, Bryton, igSport, and Magene will continue to innovate as they catch up with the technology.
+Still, I can’t see them progressing much in their Western Europe or North America market shares.
 Magene is most likely to be the ‘best of the rest’.

-• There are a large number of lesser-known smartwatch and sports watch brands emanating from SE Asia and India.
+• Many lesser-known smartwatch and sports watch brands emanate from SE Asia and India.
 It would just take one of them to get some financial backing and buy Polar to become a global player rather than a struggling regional player few in the West have heard of.

 Garmin Fenix 7